Stained Glass Lead Soldering The Easy Way

 - be a strong union between the lead came and the solder.
 To get this make sure that both metals heat up during the stained glass lead soldering process.

-- contain enough solder to join both pieces of lead together successfully. be flatter or slightly raised.
+- contain enough solder to join both pieces of lead together successfully.
+They can be flatter or slightly raised.
 This is a question of what you prefer.

 - create a T-shape and be a tiny bit wider than the width of the lead came